kyma-incubator/varkes/examples/kyma-mock/README.md

-# openapi-mock example
+# kyma-mock example

-This example illustrate how to use the `varkes-openapi-mock` standalone.
+This example is mocking the Kyma application

 ## Run local